pondrejk/dizzer/chap-carto_insight.md

 This is turly a long way from the low-level search for coocurrences, though it is not clear how should these grand goals materialize in practice.
 Keim2008visual call for broad inter-disciplinary collaboration between related fields (Visualisation, Data Management, Data Analysis, Perception and Coginition, Human-Computer interaction) and idetnify a range of application and technical challenges.

-The tour of the approches lets us appreciate the prospect of gaining the best of both worlds, that is to support human analytical efforts with algorithmic power doing the heavy lifting around data manipulation.
+The breif tour we just went trough lets us appreciate the prospect of gaining the best of both worlds, that is to support human analytical efforts with algorithmic power doing the heavy lifting around data manipulation.
 We have seen that inscribing spatiality a and temporality to data mining processes can be both cumbersome and simplistic.
-Furthermore, the coocurence we want to search for needs to be defined beforehand.
+Furthermore, the coocurence we want to search for needs to be defined beforehand, so in many cases the data mining and transformation is insufficient to provide the required insight.
 Search algorithms can be performace heavy so some coorination with human observer that is able to easily gain an overview of clusters beyond individual database entities.
 Visualization and visual analytics provide this exploratory potential, especially for big data in situation where we don't yet know what questions we want to ask.
 Visualisation as a sense-making tool gives us a way to find things that we had no theory about and no statistical models to identify and to explore the space of models in more expansive ways (@bollier2010promise).
+Many possible data transformations may be applicable to a particular problem, but it is not necessarily clear which ones will be of most value in facilitating insight.
+Also, because visual analytics is qualitative as well as quantitative, there are no assumptions of exact parameters and well-defined boundaries between what is interesting and what is not.
+A priori criteria of significance may be manipulated based on the judgment of the analyst (@thomas2005illuminating).

+Back to the machine to make addtional queries and transformations to support a hypotesis or model outcomes.

+The hybrid system is more powerful than either the machine or the analyst working alone.

 Digital cartography has the potential to dynamically support cognitive tasks in described fashion, be it with simple visual higlihting, or with algorithmic assistance yet to be designed.

 ## 2.3 The role of cartography